Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 Again it depends.

-What are your goals, how many LEDs are there (100 mid range power density lights in one unit may be better than one high power light), what is your budget...
+What are your goals?
+How many LEDs are there?
+(For example, 100 midrange power density lights in one unit may be better than one high power light.)
+What is your budget?

 A few things to note:

 The power consumption of the unit is different to the power-density number.
 The power consumption is simply the amount of electricity needed to power the device.

 It is the power going from the socket to the device before it's been converted to red light.

 Just because a RLT device has a high wattage number, doesn't mean all this electricity is being converted to beneficial red light.
 This is why high heat output from red light panels means a lot of power is wasted.

 Below, you can see the difference between power consumption and power irradiance on the Joovv panels.
 A good manufacturer will share both these numbers and will not try and mislead the consumer by only sharing the units power figure (in watts).